Baskinta: History

-Baskinta and the surrounding areas contain the ruins of monuments, cemeteries, and pottery remains dating as far back as the Phoenician and Greek ages.
+Baskinta and the surrounding areas contain the ruins of monuments, cemeteries, and pottery remains dating back to Phoenicia and Ancient Greece.
 The Greeks built several palaces there, of which enormous stones, pillars, and underground passages still exist.
 The temple in the place known as Qanat Bakish was originally dedicated to Bacchus, the Greek god of merriment and wine.
 The Faqra temple ruins dedicated to Adonis and Atargatis are also found 11 kilometers north of Baskinta near Mzaar Kfardebian, the largest ski resort in the Middle East.

-Gold coins and jewels that belonged to Queen Helena (Saint Helen of Constantinople, (c.
+Gold coins and jewels that belonged to Empress Helena (Saint Helen of Constantinople (c.
 250 – c.
 330), mother of Constantine the Great), have been found in the area.
 The Cross of All Nations was built in Baskinta to commemorate Saint Helen's pilgrimage.

 Baskinta is also the native village of Mikhail Naimy, one of Lebanon's greatest thinkers and literary figures known for his spiritual writings, notably “The Book of Mirdad”.
 A poet, novelist and philosopher, Naimy co-founded, along with Khalil Gibran and others, the New York literary society known as the Pen League.
 He personified Baskinta's natural scenarios in most of his writings.
 It was here in a hut surrounded by extraordinary rock formations that Naimeh drafted much of his monumental work.

-The family home of award-winning novelist and journalist Amin Maalouf at Ain el Qabou is near Baskinta, where his novel "The Rock of Tanois" is also set.
+The family home of award-winning novelist and journalist Amin Maalouf at Ain el Qabou is near Baskinta, where his novel "The Rock of Tanios" is also set.

 The Baskinta Literary Trail, a 24-kilometer hiking path, offers hikers a chance to discover 22 literary landmarks related to several acclaimed Lebanese literary figures from the area.